Privacy & Personal Data Protection Policy

 We implement appropriate technical and organizational methods or measures in an effective manner to ensure compliance with data protection principles, according to commonly accepted standards, laws, or internal regulations.

-We are able to demonstrate compliance with data protection principles.
+We are able to demonstrate compliance with the data protection principles.
 We recognize new laws and regulations and adapt our activities to changes in the context or broad range framework or business environment.

 We have adequate resources and controls in place to ensure and to document the law compliance including: